Learning Password Best Practices Through In-Task Instruction: Introduction

 Because many accounts contain sensitive personal information~\cite{mayer2023awareness,kocabas2021understanding}, weak or reused passwords have direct privacy consequences.
 Compromise can enable undetected account access and modification~\cite{sahin2025you}.
 Even when services use strong protections, those protections still rely on passwords that are hard to guess or reuse~\cite{blessing2025sok,wei2025trying}.
 In this sense, we view pedagogical friction as a human-centered privacy intervention at the moment users create their passwords.

-Widely used interventions to improve password strength, such as composition rules, periodic resets, and real-time strength meters often lead to frustration, mechanical compliance, and little lasting benefit~\cite{DBLP:journals/ieeesp/YanBAG04}.
-Users learn to satisfy validators with superficial edits rather than adopt genuinely stronger strategies, a pattern observed in studies of strength-meter use and feedback tuning~\cite{DBLP:conf/ccs/MazurekKVBCCKSU13,DBLP:journals/tissec/StobertB18,DBLP:conf/ccs/ChiassonFSOB09}.
-These outcomes reflect a long-standing tension between usability and security, where stricter controls can increase effort and encourage workarounds~\cite{DBLP:conf/chi/EgelmanCH08,norman2013design}.
+Widely used interventions to improve password strength, such as composition rules, periodic resets, and real time strength meters often lead to frustration, mechanical compliance, and little lasting benefit~\cite{DBLP:conf/soups/LeeSN22,DBLP:journals/ieeesp/YanBAG04}.
+Users learn to satisfy validators with superficial edits rather than adopt genuinely stronger strategies, a pattern observed in studies of strength meter use and feedback tuning~\cite{DBLP:conf/ccs/MazurekKVBCCKSU13,DBLP:journals/tissec/StobertB18,DBLP:conf/ccs/ChiassonFSOB09}.
+These outcomes reflect a long standing tension between usability and security, where stricter controls can increase effort and encourage workarounds~\cite{hielscher2023lacking,DBLP:conf/chi/EgelmanCH08}.

-Pedagogical friction seeks to address this by operationalizing principles from microlearning~\cite{hug2006microlearning,allela2021introduction,sankaranarayanan2023microlearning}, where short, focused guidance is embedded within a task rather than delivered in separate training.
-It aligns with value-sensitive design ~\cite{friedman2013value}, which treats user goals and constraints as first-class considerations in interface decisions.
+Pedagogical friction seeks to address this by operationalizing principles from microlearning~\cite{hug2006microlearning,allela2021introduction,sankaranarayanan2023microlearning}, where short, focused guidance is embedded within a task.
+It aligns with value sensitive design ~\cite{friedman2013value}, which treats user goals and constraints as first class considerations in interface decisions.
 It also draws on behavioral psychology, where timely cues increase attention and make corrective action more likely~\cite{DBLP:journals/ubiquity/Fogg02}.

 Our work addresses the research question: \emph{Can pedagogical friction support in situ learning of best practices for password generation?}